bob5972/MBPerl/README.txt

 README.txt -- part of MBPerl

-MBPerl is a utility library for Perl programs.
+MBPerl is a utility library for Perl programs, with some accompanying utility scripts.

 See LICENSE for licensing information.